 Managed instance groups

 Autoscaling is a feature of managed instance groups (MIGs).
-A managed instance group is a collection of virtual machine (VM) instances that is created from a common instance template.
-An autoscaler adds or deletes instances from a managed instance group.
-Although Compute Engine has both managed and unmanaged instance groups, only managed instance groups can be used with autoscaler.
+A managed instance group is a collection of virtual machine (VM) instances that are created from a common instance template.
+An autoscaler adds or deletes instances from a managed instance group based on the group's autoscaling policy.
+Although Compute Engine has both managed and unmanaged instance groups, only managed instance groups can be used with an autoscaler.

 To understand the difference between a managed instance group and an unmanaged instance group, see Instance groups.